Ego Nwodim: Early life

 Ego Nwodim was born on March 10, 1988.
-She is Nigerian American, of Igbo heritage.
+She is of Nigerian Igbo heritage.
 Her cousin, English footballer Eberechi Eze, plays for Premier League club Arsenal and the England national football team.

 In 2006, she graduated from Eastern Technical High School in Essex, Baltimore County, Maryland.
 She received a biology degree from University of Southern California.
 When she decided to pursue a career in comedy, she began taking classes at the Upright Citizens Brigade Theatre (UCB) in Los Angeles.

 Career

-Nwodim was a regular cast member at UCB, where she also performed her one-woman show Great Black Women...and Then There's Me.
+Nwodim was a regular cast member at UCB, where she also performed her one-woman show Great Black Women... and Then There's Me.
 She was named one of the New Faces at the 2016 Just for Laughs festival.
 Also that year, she performed at the CBS Diversity Showcase.

-Supporting roles on television for Nwodim include Law & Order True Crime: The Menendez Murders (a three-episode arc in 2017), 2 Broke Girls, and Living Biblically.
+Early supporting roles on television for Nwodim included Law & Order True Crime: The Menendez Murders (a three-episode arc in 2017), 2 Broke Girls, and Living Biblically.
 Impersonating Maya Angelou, Nwodim roasted various celebrities and companies in a 2017 Funny or Die sketch.

-Nwodim has made several guest appearances on podcasts such as Comedy Bang!
-Bang! and Spontaneanation.

 Nwodim's addition to the cast of Saturday Night Live, a long-running NBC sketch-comedy show, as a featured player was announced on September 21, 2018.
 On September 8, 2020, Nwodim was promoted to a repertory player ahead of the forty-sixth season of Saturday Night Live.

+In 2024, Nwodim launched the podcast Thanks Dad with Ego Nwodim, in which she interviews guests as her "Dad for the Day"; the show won the 2025 Ambie Award for Best Interview Podcast.
+Nwodim has made several guest appearances on other podcasts such as Comedy Bang!
+Bang! and Spontaneanation.

-On April 5, 2025, Nwodim was reportedly fined by the FCC following a Weekend Update segment in which her character, "Ms. Eggy," engaged in a call-and-response routine that prompted audience members to shout the word "shit".
+On April 5, 2025, Nwodim unintentionally put NBC at risk of being fined by the FCC following a Weekend Update segment in which her character, "Ms. Eggy," engaged in a call-and-response routine that prompted audience members to shout the word "shit".
 On May 17, Weekend Update anchor Colin Jost jokingly introduced Nwodim by saying "You know her, you love her [and] you got her fined by the FCC".
+Ultimately, NBC was likely not fined because of this incident.

 On September 12, 2025, Nwodim announced in an Instagram post that she had decided to leave Saturday Night Live ahead of its fifty-first season.